How to Check CPU Usage Using PowerShell [Script Added]

 Written By Farhan Max

-I’ve seen numerous types of troubles, errors, exceptions, and situations while dealing with computers of mine and others.
+I’ve overcome numerous troubles, errors, exceptions, and situations only with PowerShell while dealing with computers of mine and others.

 Some use cases require ridiculous ways to fix or operate, where PowerShell is the only tool to rely upon.
-Even a simple task like monitoring CPU usage is done using PowerShell.check-cpu-usage-using-powershell
+Thus, monitoring CPU usage using PowerShell is child’s play.

 In this article, I’ll explain how you can check your CPU usage with the help of PowerShell.